Pune: Rich builder's son gets bail in 15 hours after killing 2 persons with his Porsche, asked to write an essay and make traffic awareness boards

-Early on Sunday morning an overspeeding Porsche, reportedly driven by a drunk teenager named Vedant Agarwal crashed into vehicles and killed two persons in East Avenue, Kalyani Nagar, Pune.
+Early on Sunday morning an overspeeding Porsche, reportedly driven by a drunk teenager crashed into vehicles and killed two persons in East Avenue, Kalyani Nagar, Pune.
 A man and a woman named Anis Awadhia and Ashwini Costa were killed in the incident.

-Vedant’s car speeding luxury car reportedly crashed into multiple vehicles before hitting a pavement.
+The drunk teenager’s speeding luxury car reportedly crashed into multiple vehicles before hitting a pavement.
 Locals rushed to the spot and assisted the injured persons.
-Vedant was also caught and thrashed by locals, allegedly for trying to flee the scene.
-Though the teenager, the son of builder Vishal Agarwal of Brahma Realty and Infrastructure, was arrested, he was granted bail in just 15 hours.
+The teenager was also caught and thrashed by locals, allegedly for trying to flee the scene.
+Though the teenager, the son of a builder, was arrested, he was granted bail in just 15 hours.

 Porsche Accident: Vedant Agarwal gets bail— Punekar News (@punekarnews) May 19, 2024